- Purchase the complete Expat Arrivals Moscow Guide (PDF)

 There is always something happening in Moscow.
 It is a vibrant city that hosts an array of cultural festivals throughout all seasons of the year.
 On top of cultural and traditional events in Moscow, there are also music and film festivals.
 There’s something for everyone in the Russian capital, and expats won't struggle to find an event that's right up their alley.

 Expats in Moscow should keep an eye out for the following annual events.

 Annual events in Moscow

-As a prelude to the deprivations of Lent, and in celebration of the end of winter and the entrance of spring, the Maslenitsa Festival encourages locals and expats to indulge in as many delicious, golden pancakes as possible.
-Locals and expats can enjoy puppet shows, masquerades and sleigh riding to their heart’s content.
+As a prelude to Lent and in celebration of the end of winter and the start of spring, the Maslenitsa Festival encourages locals and expats to indulge in as many delicious golden pancakes as possible.
+They can also enjoy puppet shows, masquerades and sleigh-riding.

 Unity Day (November)

-Unity Day is a national public holiday in Russia.
-In Moscow, celebrations involve parades and fireworks as well as patriotic ceremonies, songs, speeches and flag hoisting.
+Unity Day, also known as the day of Accord and Reconciliation, is a national public holiday in Russia.
+In Moscow, celebrations are held in the Red Square and around the Kremlin, and involve parades and fireworks as well as patriotic ceremonies, songs, speeches and flag hoisting.

 The Russian Winter Festival is held over the Christmas and New Year period to celebrate the best of Russian culture.
 It takes place all over the city and thousands of fairy lights are put up in celebration.
 The festival features an array of Russian cuisine and vodka for people to enjoy.
 Entertainment consists of performances of traditional folk music and dances, while ice-skating, sledding and troika (sleigh) rides are also available for those seeking some fun.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Moscow.
 Please contact us if you'd like to contribute.